 Real estate crowdfunding is among the hottest trends in property investing for the 2020s.
-Crowdfunding empowers property investors to leverage capital from a pool of like-minded people to buy into developments that would be otherwise unattainable.
+Crowdfunding empowers you to leverage capital from a pool of like-minded investors to buy into developments that would be otherwise unattainable.

-But before you invest, you need to understand the crowdfunding pros and cons.
+But before you invest, you need to understand the pros and cons of real estate crowdfunding.
 As with most investments, there are many advantages to crowdfunding, and there are a few potential disadvantages to be aware of.

-As an investor in a property, you generally benefit from:
+As a real estate investor, you generally benefit from:

 Now let’s take a closer look at the specific advantages of the crowdfunding investment strategy.